-Iran further scaled back its cooperation with the IAEA in March 2007, when the government told the agency that it would stop complying with a portion of the subsidiary arrangements for its IAEA safeguards agreement.22 That provision, to which Iran agreed in 2003, requires Tehran to provide design information for new nuclear facilities "as soon as the decision to construct, or to authorize construction, of such a facility has been taken, whichever is earlier."
-Since March 2007, Iran has argued that it is only obligated to adhere to the previous notification provisions of its subsidiary arrangements, which required Tehran to provide design information for a new facility 180 days before introducing nuclear material into it.23
+Iran further scaled back its cooperation with the IAEA in March 2007, when the government told the agency that it would stop complying with a portion of the subsidiary arrangements for its IAEA safeguards agreement.26 That provision (called code 3.1), to which Iran agreed in February 2003, requires Tehran to provide design information for new nuclear facilities "as soon as the decision to construct, or to authorize construction, of such a facility has been taken, whichever is earlier."
+Since March 2007, Iran has argued that it is only obligated to adhere to the previous notification provisions of its subsidiary arrangements, which required Tehran to provide design information for a new facility 180 days before introducing nuclear material into it.27

-This decision has constituted the basis of Iran's stated rationale for its refusal to provide the IAEA with some information concerning its nuclear program.
-For example, Tehran has refused to provide updated design information for the heavy-water reactor under construction at Arak.
+This decision had constituted the basis for Iran's stated rationale for its refusal since 2007 to provide the IAEA with some information concerning its nuclear program.
+For example, Tehran had refused to provide updated design information for the heavy-water reactor under construction at Arak.28 As part of the November 2013 Joint Plan of Action, Iran submitted this information to the IAEA on February 12, 2014.29

 Similarly, Tehran had refused to provide the IAEA with design information for a reactor that Iran intends to construct at Darkhovin.
-Although Iran provided the agency with preliminary design information in a September 22, 2009, letter, the IAEA has requested Tehran to "provide additional clarifications" of the information, according to a November 2009 report.
-Amano reported in September 2010 that Iran has "has provided only limited design information with respect to" the reactor.
-Iran has also argued, based on its March 2007 decision, that its failure to notify the IAEA before September 2009 that it has been constructing a gas-centrifuge uranium enrichment facility, called the Fordow facility, near the city of Qom is consistent with Tehran's safeguards obligations.
+Although Iran provided the agency with preliminary design information about the Darkhovin reactor in a September 22, 2009, letter, the IAEA has requested Tehran to "provide additional clarifications" of the information, according to a November 2009 report.30 Amano reported in September 2010 that Iran has "has provided only limited design information with respect to" the reactor.31 Iran has also argued, based on its March 2007 decision, that its failure to notify the IAEA before September 2009 that it has been constructing a gascentrifuge uranium enrichment facility, called the Fordow facility, near the city of Qom was consistent with Tehran's safeguards obligations.
 Exactly when Iran decided to construct the facility is unclear.
-Amano reported in May 2012 that the IAEA has requested information from Iran regarding the Fordow construction decision, but Tehran has not yet responded to all of the agency's requests.
+Amano reported in May 2012 that the IAEA has requested information from Iran regarding the Fordow construction decision.
+But Tehran, according to Amano's November 2013 report, has not yet provided all of this information.